-Incredible mountains, Ancient culture, Cold weather, and Unlimited adventure are some of a few highlights from the Everest Base Camp trek.
+Incredible mountains, Ancient culture, Cold weather, and Unlimited adventure are some of a few highlights of the Everest Base Camp trek.
 The EBC Chola pass Gokyo trek spans over 15 days and covers around 120 Km.
-This trek will take you to one of the highest altitudes one can be without any mountaineering gears.
+This trek will take you to one of the highest altitudes one can be without any mountaineering gear.

-Every risk involved in this journey is worth taking, and you will not regret a single moment from this astounding tour.
+Every risk involved in this journey is worth taking, and you will not regret a single moment of this astounding tour.

 Related: Gokyo Lake Trekking

 Day 1: Fly Kathmandu To Lukla(2860m) And Trek To Monjo

 Most flights to Lukla leave in the morning.
 Lukla holds one of the most dangerous airports in the world.
 Upon reaching Lukla, roam around this small town and start hiking towards Phakding.
 The path descends into the valley beand gins your journey.
 You will be able to view some lovely landscapes on your way.